GoogleContainerTools/skaffold/README.md

 There is a bi-weekly Skaffold users meeting at 9:30am-10am PST hosted on hangouts under "skaffold".
 Everyone is welcome to add suggestions to the [agenda](https://docs.google.com/document/d/1mnCC_fAI3pmg3Vb2nMJyPk8Qtjjuapw_BTyqI_dX7sk/edit) and attend.
-Join the [skaffold-users mailing list] (https://groups.google.com/forum/#!forum/skaffold-users)to get the calendar invite directly on your calendar.
+Join the [skaffold-users mailing list](https://groups.google.com/forum/#!forum/skaffold-users) to get the calendar invite directly on your calendar.